Technology during World War II: Between the Wars

 In France the lesson of World War I was translated into the Maginot Line which was supposed to hold a line at the border with Germany.
 The Maginot Line did achieve its political objective of ensuring that any German invasion had to go through Belgium, ensuring that France would have Britain as a military ally.
 France and Russia had more, and much better, tanks than Germany at the outbreak of their hostilities in 1940.
 As in World War I, the French generals expected that armour would mostly serve to help infantry break the static trench lines and storm machine gun nests.
 They thus spread the armour among their infantry divisions, ignoring the new German doctrine of blitzkrieg based on fast, coordinated movement using concentrated armour attacks, against which the only effective defense was mobile anti-tank guns, as the old infantry antitank rifles were ineffective against the new medium and heavy tanks.

 Air power was a major concern of Germany and Britain between the wars.
-Trade-in aircraft engines continued, with Britain selling hundreds of its best to German firms – which used them in the first generation of aircraft and then improved on them much for use in German aircraft.
+The trade in aircraft engines continued, with Britain selling hundreds of its best to German firms – which used them in the first generation of aircraft and much improved them for use in later German aircraft.
 These new inventions led the way to major success for the Germans in World War II.

 As always, Germany was at the forefront of internal combustion engine development.
 The laboratory of Ludwig Prandtl at University of Göttingen was the world center of aerodynamics and fluid dynamics in general, until its dispersal after the Allied victory.
 This contributed to the German development of jet aircraft and of submarines with improved underwater performance.
-Meanwhile the RAF secretly developed the Chain Home radar and Dowding system for defending against enemy planes.
+Meanwhile, the RAF secretly developed the Chain Home radar and Dowding system for defending against enemy planes.

 Induced nuclear fission was discovered in Germany in 1939 by Otto Hahn (and expatriate Jews in Sweden), but many of the scientists needed to develop nuclear power had already been lost, due to Nazi anti-Jewish and anti-intellectual policies.